FKPX3118/DAHAKA-s-Filter/README.md

   >
   ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/e32e7adb-636f-485c-b1e2-22a23991d4c4" alt="Image" width="400">
   >
+  >Then, click on Public.
+  >
-  >Then, click on Public and type or copy **“FKPX3118”** to the By Author field.
+  >Type or copy **“FKPX3118”** to the By Author field.
 Click on "Search" to find DAHAKA's presets.
   >
-  >You will see a list of presets that you can add to your filter.
+  >You will see a list of presets that you can add to your filter:
   >
+  ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/dc588fcf-c935-4e69-b0d5-76f5716f273c" alt="Image" width="400">
+  >
   >These include: 0-Tiering, 1-Style, 2-SoundPack, 3-Strictness, 4-Leveling add-on, 5-Magic-find add-on, etc
-  >
-  ><img src="https://github.com/FKPX3118/DAHAKA-s-Filter/assets/16643996/dc588fcf-c935-4e69-b0d5-76f5716f273c" alt="Image" width="400">

   ### Step 4

   >All of these presets are optional.
+You can add any or all of them to your filter by clicking "Add" if they are at different layers.
+  >
-You can add any or all of them to your filter by clicking "Add."
-Once you have selected the presets you want, click "Apply" to confirm your changes.
+  >Once you have selected the presets you want, click "Apply" to confirm your changes.
   >
   >***Note1**: If you want to use the strictness preset, make sure to select the same strictness level as the one you chose in Step 2.
 Otherwise, your filter may not work as intended.*
   >